gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### compileOnly no longer extends compile

-The fact that `compileOnly` extends the `compile` configuration was on oversight.
+The fact that `compileOnly` extends the `compile` configuration was an oversight.
 It made it very hard for users to query for the dependencies that were actually "only used for compilation".

 ### IDEA mapping has been simplified